pbrotman/travel-viz/README.md

 ## Design decisions

 Due to the limited scope of the data, and in order to maintain simplicity, I opted to store the data as json objects in external javascript files.

+## Calculating Mercator Distortions

+Currently, I define circle size by geographic, rather than pixel, specifications (as this is the most convenient way to draw circles innately in Leaflet).
+However due to the Mercator projection, circles of the same geographic will appear larger on the map closer to the poles.

+I have fixed this problem by scaling the circles by the Mercator distortion factor—$sec^2(ϕ)$, with $ϕ$ as latitude—as described in the [following article](https://www.marksmath.org/classes/common/MapProjection.pdf).